 50 Liverpool Street

 Beresfords is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being sent a copy of this privacy notice because you are applying for a tenancy with us.
-It makes you aware of how and why your personal data will be used, namely for the purposes of the tenancy application process, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+This policy is designed to make you aware of how and why your personal data will be used as stated below, and how long it will usually be retained for.
+It provides you with certain information that must be provided under the Data Protection Act 2018.

 In general, we use your personal information to comply with the law, carry out our obligations to you and to ensure you are and remain a suitable tenant able to fulfil your obligations to us.

 In connection with your application, we will collect, store, and use the following categories of personal information about you:

 - Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses.

 - Marital status, number and age of children and dependants.

 - Next of kin and where relevant, information on any Guarantors or emergency contacts.